Nixola/qbitbot-rs/README.md

 Hermes
 ======

-A Telegram bot to add torrent files to a qBittorrent instance.
+A Telegram bot to add torrent files and links to a qBittorrent instance.
 Why?
 Hell if I know, I thought it'd be handy to use and fun to make.

 Installation
 ------------